GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-health-check/README.md

   proxy can connect successfully to at least min-ready number of instances.
 If min-ready exceeds the number of registered instances, returns a 400.

-For most common usage, we do not recommend adding a readiness probe to the proxy sidecar container because it may cause unnecessary interruption to the application's availability.

-This readiness probe will fail when (1) the proxy used all its available concurrent connections to a database or (2) the network connection to the database is interrupted.
-These are transient states that usually resolve within a few seconds.
-If the application is resilient to transient database connection failures, then it should recover without requiring k8s to restart the pod.

-However, if the readiness check fails, k8s will kill the pod: both application container and the proxy container.
-If your application would otherwise be able to recover from a transient failure, this is an unnecessary interruption which degrades the availability of the application.

-We recommend adding a readiness check to the application container instead of the proxy container.

 To configure the address, use `--http-address`.
 To configure the port, use `--http-port`.